|

 Review

-1997, Canadian novelist Mordecai Richter wrote "Barney's Version",
+In 1997, Canadian novelist Mordecai Richter wrote "Barney's

-and in 2010, director Richard J. Lewis filmed this adapted version
+Version", and in 2010, director Richard J. Lewis filmed this

 divorcee called Barney Panofsky (Paul Giamatti), who takes a step

-back to look at his life and marriages, starting from the mid-70s
+back to look at his life and marriages, starting in the mid-70s

-when he was in his late 20s, and ranging to present time, when his
+when he was in his late 20s, and ranging up to the present, when his

 wife and love of his life has left him for another man and his kids